C Container Collection (CCC)

 ) |

-Order an existing array of elements as a min or max heap.
+Partial order an array of elements as a min or max heap.
 O(N).

 [in] | cmp_order | CCC_LES or CCC_GRT for min or max heap, respectively. |